 Visits to sites such as the Chicago Mercantile Exchange and the Federal Reserve Bank of Chicago provide context for course material and exposure to professional environments.
 Chicago walking tours and boat rides expose students to the city’s architecture and history.
 Group outings may also include visiting one of the city’s renowned museums or watching a Cubs game at Wrigley Field.

 Prior experience or coursework in finance is not required.
-The program is open to Duke sophomores only.
+Preference is given to Duke rising juniors (students who have completed their sophomore year).
 Students from all majors are welcome to apply.
 While participating students are free to obtain internships after the program concludes, the purpose of the program is not to place students in internships.

 Students are housed in apartment-style residence halls at Roosevelt University in downtown Chicago, an area with many diverse restaurants.
 Breakfast is included in the cost of the program, and kitchen areas are also available in the residence halls.
 Weekly linen service is also provided.